Rookout/terraform-aws-rookout-deployment/README.md

-## Deploy Rookout Agent on AWS ECS Fargate Cluster using Terraform
+## Deploy Rookout on AWS ECS Fargate Cluster using Terraform

 This terraform depolying Rookout Controller and Rookout Datastore on AWS ECS Fargate cluster.
 The module implements the following architecture: